Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Standard universal items are described below.

+### Amulet of Catapsi
-**Amulet of Catapsi:** This copper amulet aids the wearer against other psionic characters.
+This copper amulet aids the wearer against other psionic characters.
 Once per day, the wearer can mentally command the *catapsi* power, which blankets a 30- foot-radius area surrounding the wearer in telepathic noise for 9 rounds.
 Each time other psionic characters within this range attempt to manifest a power, they must succeed on a DC 17 Will save or pay 4 more points than they otherwise would for each power manifestation.
 The limit on the number of power points a subject can spend on a power remains in effect, so the subject may not be able to manifest his or her highest-level powers.

 Moderate telepathy; ML 9th; Craft Universal Item, *catapsi;* Price 16,200 gp.

+### Boots of Landing
-**Boots of Landing:** These boots allow the wearer to recover instantly from a fall and can absorb some damage from falling once per day.
+These boots allow the wearer to recover instantly from a fall and can absorb some damage from falling once per day.
 The wearer lands on her feet no matter how far she falls, and takes 2 fewer dice of damage from the fall than normal.

 Faint psychoportation; ML 2nd; Craft Universal Item, *catfall;* Price 1,000 gp; Weight 1 lb.

+### Boots of Skating
-**Boots of Skating:** These boots allow the wearer to slide along the ground at will as if using the *skate* power.
+These boots allow the wearer to slide along the ground at will as if using the *skate* power.

 Faint psychoportation; ML 1st; Craft Universal Item, *skate;* Price 7,000 gp; Weight 1 lb.

+### Boots of Stomping
-**Boots of Stomping:** These boots allow the wearer to use *stomp* as the power three times per day (Reflex save DC 13) when the wearer stomps her feet.
+These boots allow the wearer to use *stomp* as the power three times per day (Reflex save DC 13) when the wearer stomps her feet.

 Faint psychokinesis; ML 3rd; Craft Universal Item, *stomp;* Price 600 gp; Weight 1 lb.

+### Boots of Temporal Acceleration
-**Boots of Temporal Acceleration:** These boots allow the wearer to speed up his own time frame for 2 rounds as if using the power *temporal acceleration*.
+These boots allow the wearer to speed up his own time frame for 2 rounds as if using the power *temporal acceleration*.
 The wearer can use this power once per day.

 Strong psychoportation; ML 15th; Craft Universal Item, *temporal acceleration;* Price 43,200 gp; Weight 1 lb.

+### Crawling Tattoos
-**Crawling Tattoos:** Crawling tattoos resemble standard psionic tattoos, but their effects are often harmful rather than beneficial.
+Crawling tattoos resemble standard psionic tattoos, but their effects are often harmful rather than beneficial.
 Like a psionic tattoo, a crawling tattoo can be scribed only with a power of no higher than 3rd level that targets one or more creatures.
 Exceptions are the *body adjustment* power, which can be scribed even though it affects only the manifester, and telepathy (compulsion) powers, which cannot be scribed at all.
 Powers that normally have an area affect only one target if scribed in a crawling tattoo.
 Powers with an experience point requirement cannot be scribed into a crawling tattoo.
 Otherwise, crawling tattoos are treated as psionic tattoos until they are activated by the wearer.

 The wearer of a crawling tattoo can tap the tattoo as a standard action that provokes attacks of opportunity, mentally specifying a target (to which the wearer must have line of sight).
 Instead of manifesting its stored power, the tattoo animates, drops to the ground, and scuttles toward the target.
 The original wearer need no longer concentrate on the tattoo once animated.